-expert to collaborative mentor.
-As students progress through the program, they become increasingly responsible for their own academic and clinical career development.
+through the program, they become increasingly responsible for their own academic and clinical career development.

-Finally, the faculty believe that in our time, an age of rapid challenge, educational programs, especially those preparing practitioners for human services, must be constantly open to orderly efforts towards improvement and adaptation.
+Finally, the faculty believe that in our time, an age of rapid change, educational programs, especially those preparing practitioners for human services, must be constantly open to orderly efforts towards improvement and adaptation.

-Baccalaureate Program Purpose and Objectives
+Undergraduate Program Purpose and Objectives

-The purpose of the Baccalaureate Degree Program is to provide educational and experiential learning opportunities in liberal arts, natural and behavioral sciences, humanities, and nursing arts and sciences, for students desiring to enter professional nursing practice - a practice that not only considers the client as a whole by also considers professional nursing practice as a reintegrated whole.
+The purpose of the undergraduate program is to provide educational and experiential learning opportunities in liberal arts, natural and behavioral sciences, humanities, and nursing arts and sciences.
+Professional nursing is a practice that considers the client as a whole and also considers professional nursing as a reintegrated whole.

-The baccalaureate program is designed to produce a graduate who is prepared to enter practice as a professional nurse.
+The undergraduate program is designed to produce a graduate who is prepared to enter practice as a professional nurse.
 This graduate is one who:

 - synthesizes elements of the programmatic conceptual framework to provide nursing care to individuals, families, and groups in accordance with accepted standards of care.
-In providing this care the graduate - bases nursing care decisions and actions on theories and concepts from a variety of basic and applied sciences; - uses a systematic process to unite the collection of relevant information and the activities of critical thinking and evaluation with the various techniques of nursing intervention, producing comprehensive professional nursing care; - acknowledges individual human differences resulting from biological, psychological sociocultural factors as elements affecting both providers and recipients of care; - 2. functions as a competent reintegrated nurse generalist in a variety of entry level professional nursing positions; - manages the provision of elements of nursing care in health care organizations by other nursing personnel: - accepts personal accountability for practice based upon an understanding of legal and ethical factors affecting nursing practice and a recognition of continued learning as a basic requirement for professional competence; - 5. collaborates with other health care professionals and professional nurses in providing comprehensive health care: - 6. analyzes scholarly work in nursing critically to gain further knowledge and to determine the relevance
+In providing this care the graduate - bases nursing care decisions and actions on theories and concepts from a variety of basic and applied sciences; - uses a systematic process to unite the collection of relevant information and the activities of critical thinking and evaluation with the various techniques of nursing intervention, producing comprehensive professional nursing care; - acknowledges individual human differences resulting from biological, psychological, sociocultural factors as elements affecting both providers and recipients of care; - functions as a competent reintegrated nurse generalist in a variety of entry level professional nursing positions; - manages the provision of elements of nursing care in health care organizations by other nursing personnel; - accepts personal accountability for practice based upon an understanding of legal and ethical factors affecting nursing practice and a recognition of continued learning as a basic requirement for professional competence; - collaborates with other health care professionals and professional nurses in providing comprehensive health care; - 6. critically analyzes scholarly work in nursing to gain further knowledge and to determine the relevance

-- of that work for incorporation into nursing practice: and - 7. participates in activities directed toward the improvement of nursing practice and the development of the nursing profession.
+- of that work for incorporation into nursing practice; and - 7. participates in activities directed toward the improvement of nursing practice and the development of the nursing profession.